po5/chapterskip/README.md

 ## Category syntax
 List of `category name>slash-separated lua patterns`, separated by semicolons.
 A `+` can also be used instead of `>`.

+Index-based skips are possible by starting your category name with `idx-`.
+All patterns will be treated as integers.
+Chapter indexes start at 1.